 As much as I might dream of exotic stuff, ultimately the utilitarian design is what I always go in for.
 We have moved cities so many times that I actually love the process of settling in.
 Before the WWW, we used to do a lot of leg work.
 Not only was it tiring, but also frustrating when we didn’t find what we wanted.
 But thanks to the internet, I realized that it is a good idea to look online for used stuff – what with the tight budget and long wish list.
 Naturally some trial and error must be factored in…but we put our heads together and found ways to transform our place into a cozy home.

 - Never buy big chunky stuff.
 It is tough to place and tougher to dispose off.
 Small pieces of furniture that can be stacked or separated and used where necessary work better.

-- Used stuff is fine.
-I am a DIY fan and enjoy restoring things.
+- Used stuff is fine, I got my tufted sofas used, I am a DIY fan and enjoy restoring things.
 And?
 It is affordable – and a great way to go green!